5gasp/5gasp-website/website/_project-objectives/objective3.md

 ---
 title: Objective 3
+description: Innovate technically by addressing inter-domain use-cases, security and trust aspects associated with NetApp deployment and Operation.
 ---

-## 3. Innovate technically by addressing inter-domain use-cases, security and trust aspects associated with NetApp deployment and Operation.

 Albeit all work done by researchers in previous and ongoing projects, aspects related to inter-domain use-cases as well as security and trust aspects associated with running 3rd party software (NetApps) in critical network